Stefanistkuhl/stefanistkuhl.github.io/content/posts/itsi/Year-3/Exercise-9/Security-test-of-Windows-Server.md

 By filtering for `tcp.port == 445`, we can examine the SMB-related network traffic being sent and received, and analyze the authentication process taking place alongside it.

 - The first SMB packet is sent using version 1 instead of version 2, despite version 2 being specified in the command.
 This is explained in the SMB specification <cite>Microsoft Corporation[^1]</cite>.

+{{< figure src="/itsi/y3/ex9/images/smb1.png" title="Figure 6: Inspecting the first Negotiate Protocol Request" >}}

 - The `Negotiate Protocol Request` informs the server of the SMB dialects (i.e., versions) the client supports, which is essentially an array of supported versions. <cite>Microsoft Community Hub[^2]</cite>

-{{< figure src="/itsi/y3/ex9/images/smb1.png" title="Figure 6: Inspecting the first Negotiate Protocol Request" >}}
+{{< figure src="/itsi/y3/ex9/images/smb2.png" title="Figure 7: Viewing the Negotiate Protocol Response" >}}

 - The server responds with a `Negotiate Protocol Response`, replying with the preferred SMB dialect and an array of capabilities.

-{{< figure src="/itsi/y3/ex9/images/smb2.png" title="Figure 7: Viewing the Negotiate Protocol Response" >}}

-- The client responds with its own list of supported capabilities.
+In this case, the server responds with the `SMB2 Wildcard`, indicating that it supports at least `SMB 2.1` or a newer version.
+This prompts the client to send another `SMB2 Negotiate Request` specifying the exact revision of the SMB 2 protocol to be used.

 {{< figure src="/itsi/y3/ex9/images/smb3.png" title="Figure 8: Viewing the second Negotiate Protocol Request" >}}

-- The server specifies the preferred dialect from the client’s dialect array—here, `SMB 3.1.1`.
+- Now the client responds with its own list of supported capabilities.

 {{< figure src="/itsi/y3/ex9/images/smb4.png" title="Figure 9: Viewing the second Negotiate Protocol Response" >}}

+- The server follows up by specifying the preferred dialect from the client’s dialect array—which in this case is `SMB 3.1.1`—and additionally updates the listed capabilities based on the selected version.
+This version will now be used for the connection.

 - After a dialect and capabilities have been selected, a `Session Setup Request` is sent, initiating the authentication process using the GSS-API (Generic Security Service Application Program Interface).
 This is used alongside NTLMSSP, which stands for NT LAN Manager Security Support Provider—a binary messaging protocol developed by Microsoft to facilitate NTLM challenge-response authentication and to negotiate integrity and confidentiality options. <cite>Wikipedia[^3]</cite>